-Although the earnings differentials between natives and all immigrant groups increase as individuals gain education and get married, Mexican immigrants who speak English well or very well see higher returns to US labor market experience than natives do.
-This bridges the native-immigrant earnings gap and, in fact, immigrants who speak very well and who have worked in the US for 55 years are predicted to earn \$29 more than US natives.
+Although the wage differentials between natives and all immigrant groups increase as individuals gain education and get married, Mexican immigrants who speak English well or very well see higher returns to US labor market experience than natives do.
+This bridges the native-immigrant wage gap and, in fact, immigrants who speak very well and who have worked in the US for 55 years are predicted to earn \$29 more than US natives.

-Accepting that immigrant English language proficiency may be correlated with other human capital variables such as education or marriage, something can be said about how much of the immigrant-native earnings gap can be explained by language proficiency.
-For example, Table VII predicts Mexican immigrants who cannot speak any English and have only a HS diploma to make \$4,157 less than natives, while those who can speak very well are predicted to make only \$1,301 less than natives.
-Thus (\$4,157-\$1,801)/\$4,157 = 68.7% of the gap between immigrants speaking no English and natives can be explained by language.
-Table VIII illustrates.
+Accepting that immigrant English language proficiency may be correlated with other human capital variables such as education or marriage, something can be said about how much of the immigrant-native wage gap can be explained by language proficiency.
+For example, Table 7 predicts Mexican immigrants who cannot speak any English and have only a HS diploma to make \$4,157 less than natives, while those who can speak very well are predicted to make only \$1,301 less than natives.
+Thus 68.7% of the gap between immigrants speaking no English and natives can be explained by language.
+Table 8 illustrates.